popo0015/PawPortal/README.md

 # Sveltekit tailwind boilerplate

+> [!NOTE]
-I have used a Sveltekit and tailwind boilerplate from https://github.com/HZ-HBO-ICT/ms-svelte-tailwindcss-boilerplate - provided by rimmertzelle.
+> I have used a Sveltekit and tailwind boilerplate from https://github.com/HZ-HBO-ICT/ms-svelte-tailwindcss-boilerplate - provided by rimmertzelle.

 ## Developing